ngeno7/AWS/README.md

 **Cross-zone Load balancing:** Depending on which ELB option you select you may have the option of enabling and implementing cross-zone load balancing within your environment.

 ```
-when cross-zone load balancing is disabled, each ELB in its associated AZ will distribute the traffic within that AZ only.
+When cross-zone load balancing is disabled, each ELB in its associated AZ will distribute the traffic within that AZ only.
-with cross zone load balancing enabled, the ELB will distribute all incoming traffic between targets.
+With cross zone load balancing enabled, the ELB will distribute all incoming traffic between targets.
 ```